 This document defines the separate pieces of a product template.
-For the purpose of explanation we will use the v1.7 example product tile, a functional tile provided by the Ops Manager engineering team that deploys the NGINX web server.
+For the purpose of explanation we use the PCF example tile, a functional tile provided by the Ops Manager engineering team that deploys the NGINX web server.

 - Metadata: high level information about your tile

 - Property Blueprints: the building blocks of representing values

 - Form Types: exposing property blueprints into generated forms

 The following is an example of the properties that appear at the top of a product template.
 Following this example are definitions of each property.